-Definition micro-skills It is the ability to act properly in both new and known contexts, adapting to their ✓ Reading the context✓ Adaptability specific characteristics and recognizing the values, beliefs, resources and limits of the environment and people. ✓ Communication adaptation It is the ability to recognize yours and others role expectations.
-In multicultural contexts, this capacity implies the linguistic-communicative adaptation to specific environment.
+Definition micro-skills behavioural indicators It is the ability to act properly in both new and known contexts, adapting to their specific characteristics and recognizing the values, beliefs, resources and limits of the environment and people.
+It is the ability to recognize yours and others role expectations.
+In multicultural contexts, this capacity implies the linguistic-communicative adaptation to specific environment. ✓ Reading the context ✓ Adaptability ✓ Communication adaptation Feeling at ease even in new or unknown situations Adapting his/her communication style to the speaker when the usual communication style is not working anymore Putting the attention on the relational processes among people Knowing the culture and the communicative styles of the context Capable of understanding formal and informal hierarchical relationships between people in the workplace context Able to recognize the others' expectations Establishing relationships by considering the context features Able to upgrade the skills following the development of the organization Adapting the communicative style to the audience